 The mummy of Chonsu-maa-cheru can be dated to the time of the pharaoh Osorkon I (ca. 925-890 BC).
 In 1903, it came to the Museum of Ethnology in Hamburg, today’s Museum at the Rothenbaum – Cultures and Arts of the World (MARKK).

-Thanks to X-ray technology developed just a few years earlier, the mummy was not further unwrapped, but examined with X-rays.
-Already then, a scarab was discovered on the chest of the deceased.
+Thanks to X-ray technology developed only a few years earlier, the mummy was not unwrapped, as was often the case at that time, but examined with X-rays.
+Already there, a scarab was discovered on the chest of the deceased.

 In 1996, cross-sectional images of the entire mummy were created using computer tomography (CT).
-The CT image clearly shows the winged scarab between ribs and linen wrapping.
+The winged scarab is clearly visible between ribs (below) and linen wrapping (above).

-Views of the winged scarab were reconstructed from a stack of CT images.
+The views of the winged scarab shown here were reconstructed from a sequence of CT images.
 The body is made of stone (possibly lapis lazuli), the wings of gold foil.
 As we have no information about its natural colors, the colors used here were chosen according to artistic aspects.